 Reading time is a great 'down' time for kids.
 An opportunity to have some alone time and spend some time out of the sun.
 With a library in most communities, a wide array of books is readily accessible to suit any interest and reading level.

 Signing up for reading programs can help to provide added incentive to kids to read.
-My kids are signed up for the library reading program where we live.
-The program is similar to the programs I did as a child, with prizes for continued progress.
 In addition to library reading programs, there are a number of retailers who also offer summer reading programs with benefits:

 Barnes and Noble

-At Barnes and Noble, keep track of your reading on their reading journal.
-Read 8 books, and share what part you liked best, and receive a free book from a select list.
-Also, be entered to win an autographed Percy Jackson novel.
-The program is open to children grades 1 - 6 and is valid from 5/26 - 9/7/09.
+At Barnes and Noble, keep track of your reading on their reading passport.
+Read 8 books, and list the title, author and places visited on your reading passport, and receive a free book from a select list - your child can choose any book on the list and is not limited to just those listed for their grade.
+Also, by completing the program, your child will be entered to win complete set of signed The 39 Clues books.
+The program is open to children grades 1 - 6 and the completed passport needs to be turned in between 5/25 - 9/7/10.

-Participate in Borders summer reading challenge and when you read 8 books, chose a select item at 50% off or more, item price is reduced to $4.99.
-Program is open to kids 12 and under and runs through 8/31/09.
+Participate in Borders Double Dog Dare summer reading challenge and when you read 10 books and get one for free - choose from 10 books.
+To me this is an improvement over their program last year that simply offered an item at 50% off.
+Program is open to kids 12 and under and runs through 8/26/10.

 Half Price Books

-Half Price Books Feed Your Brain summer reading program offers children, ages 12 and under, a $3 Half Price Books Shopping Card each week that they spend at least 15 minutes reading.
-Program runs through 7/31/09.
+Half Price Books Feed Your Brain summer reading program offers children, ages 14 and under, a $3 Half Price Books Shopping Card each week that they spend at least 15 minutes per day reading.
+Program runs through 7/31/10.